nakal/xmonad-conf/README.md

 `mutt`. `gfx` is adjusted for `gimp` other applications like `darktable` will be simply shown full-screen there.
 Take a look at the layout definitions and don't forget to modify them, especially when changing their names.

+Use F-keys to navigate to the workspaces or click on the workspace bar.

 ### Example